-The reality of revelation is hidden from us.
-What is clear is that the aim of the program of life, outlined for man by the Creator, cannot possibly have been put together by the intellect; there must be another way of understanding, of perceiving, (other than through reflection and thought), by which man learns-of the duties incumbent on him and his fellow-men.
-This understanding may only be encompassed by the path of revelation.
+the reality of revelation is hidden from us What is clear is that the aim of the programmed of life, outlined for man by the Creator, cannot possibly have been put together by the intellect; there must be another way of understanding, of perceiving, (other than through reflection and thought), by which man learns of the duties incumbent on him and his Fellow men.
+The path of revelation may only encompass this understanding.
 There are, however, only a limited number of men who possess this kind of understanding since receiving revelation requires an understanding based on purity, sincerity and freedom from all corruption and bad thoughts.
 It requires men whose spiritual qualities do not change; men who are psychologically balanced in their judgments and who possess real depth of understanding.

 It must be admitted that these qualities are rarely to be found amongst men.
+The Prophets and messengers mentioned in the Qur'an are men of precisely these qualities.